 super

-with Super Binary is substantially faster than the relational systems for
+with Super Binary is substantially faster than multiple relational systems for

 the search use cases and performs on par with the others for traditional OLAP queries,